Sage/carbon/guides/02_building_basic_component.md

 ## Introduction

-Carbon provides modular, re-usable components written with the [React](https://facebook.github.io/react/) JavaScript library.
+Carbon provides modular, reusable components written with the [React](https://facebook.github.io/react/) JavaScript library.
 Carbon aims to provide a wide range of useful components but specific requirements may require you to create your own custom components.

 In this guide, we will walk through building a simple React Component - A Button.